microcks/microcks.io/content/documentation/guides/nats-support.md

 ## Overview

 This guide is a walkthrough on how to use a [NATS](https://nats.io/) protocol with Microcks.
-NATS is a CLoud Native, Open Source and High-performance Messaging technology.
+NATS is a Cloud Native, Open Source and High-performance Messaging technology.
 It is a single technology that enables applications to securely communicate across any combination of cloud vendors, on-premise, edge, web and mobile, and devices.
 Client APIs are provided in over 40 languages and frameworks and you can check out the [full list of clients](https://nats.io/download/).

 Starting with the `1.7.0` release of Microcks, we support NATS as a protocol binding for [AsyncAPI](../../using/asyncapi).
 That means that Microcks is able to connect to a NATS broker for publishing mock messages as soon as it receives a valid [AsyncAPI](https://asyncapi.com) Specification and to connect to any NATS broker in your organization to check that flowing messages are compliant to the schema described within your specification.